Yellow Poplar Weevil

 New adults begin to emerge from leaves during the second week of June and feed on the foliage.
 Sometimes they chew through the leaves, but more often they remove only the lower epidermis and mesophyl, leaving the upper epidermis intact.
 This produces many chlorotic spots and results in the scorched appearance of severely attacked trees.
 Feeding by the newly emerged weevils can be severe.
 Leaf drop occurs when damaged trees are also under drought stress.
 By mid-July the adults have disappeared to their hiding places in leaf litter and will remain inactive until spring.

-Insecticides such as acephate (Orthene), carbaryl (Sevin), or chlorpyrifos (Dursban) may be used to reduce damage to the foliage.
+Insecticides such as acephate (Orthene) or carbaryl (Sevin) may be used to reduce damage to the foliage.
 Treat when feeding damage is seen on about 10% of the branches and repeat as necessary.
 Weevils arrive at trees over an extended period; treating at the very first sign of damage may be premature and require an additional application in a few days.
 While the damage may be unsightly, the injury to large, established trees in landscapes or wooded areas probably will not harm the tree.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.